- Are Dachshunds Prone to Developing Eye Problems?

 Read on to know more about the various Dachshund eye problems, how to deal with them, and whether there are any ways to prevent them from occurring.

 If you notice redness, swelling, watery eyes, or any other symptom in and around the eyes of your sausage dog, do not take it lightly.
 The reason behind such symptoms could be any of the following, hence it is best to let a vet take care of it.

 Commonly known as dry eye syndrome, this condition affects many dog breeds, not just Dachshunds.
-It results from a lack of enough tears in the eyes, which in turn leads to thickening of the cornea due to lack of lubrication.
+It results from a lack of enough tears in the eyes, which in turn leads to the thickening of the cornea due to a lack of lubrication.

 Your Dachshund may be frequently scratching its eyes or you may see mucus discharge from its eyes.
 Dry eye syndrome can be treated by a surgical procedure or through the regular application of artificial tears.
 If untreated, severe cases can result in blindness.

 Cataracts are unsurprisingly more common in elderly Dachshunds, although they can be genetic and occur in younger dogs, too.
 In the early stages, the eyes of your dog may appear cloudy and assume a whitish appearance.
 If left untreated, cataracts can impair your dog’s vision and can cause complete blindness.

 Surgery options are available to treat cataracts, although they could be expensive.
 Diabetes can also be the cause of cataracts, in which case, treating your dog’s blood sugar levels is essential.

 If your Dachshund has been experiencing blurry vision, redness, or bulging eyes, it could be Glaucoma.
 Glaucoma in dogs is similar to that in humans, which means that it occurs when the fluid chambers of the eyes do not function properly.